Even Delta-Matroids and the Complexity of Planar Boolean CSPs: Proofs

-\begin{corollary}[Theorem~\ref{thm:correctness}(\ref{claimNo})] If Algorithm~\ref{alg:Improve} answers ``No'', then the edge labeling $f$ is optimal. \end{corollary} \begin{proof} Algorithm~\ref{alg:Improve} can answer ``No'' for two reasons: either the forest $T$ can not be grown further and neither an augmenting path nor a blossom are found, or the algorithm finds a blossom $b$, contracts it and then concludes that $f^b$ is optimal for $I^b$.
+\begin{corollary}[Theorem~\ref{thm:correctness}(\ref{claimNo})] If Algorithm~\ref{alg:Improve} answers ``No'', then the edge labeling $f$ is optimal. \end{corollary} \begin{proof} Algorithm~\ref{alg:Improve} can answer ``No'' for two reasons: either the forest $T$ cannot be grown further and neither an augmenting path nor a blossom are found, or the algorithm finds a blossom $b$, contracts it and then concludes that $f^b$ is optimal for $I^b$.
 We proceed by induction on the number of contractions that have occurred during the run of the algorithm.

 The base case, when there were no contractions, follows from Lemma~\ref{lemma:reach}.
-The induction step is an easy consequence of Lemma~\ref{lemma:ItoIprime}: If we find $b$ and the algorithm answers ``No'' when run on $f^b$ and $I^b$ then, by the induction hypothesis, $f^b$ is optimal for $I^b$, and by Lemma~\ref{lemma:ItoIprime} $f$ is optimal for $I$. \end{proof}
+The induction step is an easy consequence of Lemma~\ref{lemma:ItoIprime} (also known as Lemma~\ref{lemma:ItoIprime2}): If we find $b$ and the algorithm answers ``No'' when run on $f^b$ and $I^b$ then, by the induction hypothesis, $f^b$ is optimal for $I^b$, and by Lemma~\ref{lemma:ItoIprime} $f$ is optimal for $I$. \end{proof}